-WASHINGTON — The United Nations World Tourism Organization said on Monday that 117 nations have recommitted to making global tourism more sustainable, inclusive and ethical after a five-day annual gathering.
+WASHINGTON (AN) — The United Nations World Tourism Organization said on Monday that 117 nations have recommitted to making global tourism more sustainable, inclusive and ethical after a five-day annual gathering.

 More than 1,300 participants at UNWTO's General Assembly in St. Petersburg, Russia last week focused on how to make the global tourism sector more sustainable while maintaining its importance as a key driver of growth and employment.
 Next year's assembly is to be held in Morocco.

 The organization's secretary-general, Zurab Pololikashvili, said that tourism has "firmly established itself as not just a major economic force but also a key part of the global sustainability agenda."